 Common Signs of Hernias

 Hernias are a common medical concern among adults.
 They do not always have an obvious physical cause.
-Hernias become more of a risk factor with age, but anyone can experience the discomfort of these medical complications.
+Hernias become more of a health risk factor with age, but anyone can experience the discomfort of these medical complications.

 What is a Hernia?